 The Financial Wrongdoing Policy describes UnitingWorld’s commitment and approach to preventing and addressing fraud, corruption, money laundering and risks of terrorism financing.
 It is supported by the Uniting Church in Australia’s Assembly Standing Committee’s Fraud Policy.

-UnitingWorld’s approach to the separation of development and non-development activities are documented in an extract from our Governance Manual Section 4.3.5 Non-Development Activity.
+UnitingWorld’s approach to the separation of development and non-development activities is documented in an extract from our Governance Framework – Approaches, part 6.5 under UnitingWorld’s Programming Approach.

 These policies form an interlocking web of support for driving professional and compassionate behaviour.
 They set expectations, drive training and provide the means for transparent accountability when there is a breach.